 Our initial model was based off of a simple physical prototype we constructed using COMSOL primitives as a control and bench-marked for further prototyping Figure 1.
 The microwaves are guided into the cavity through the circular waveguide that enters through the top of the nose.
 The staggered wedge redirects them towards the area where the cups would be positioned.
-In the figure outer transparent and the Kel-F cups are removed.
+In the figure outer layer is transparent and the Kel-F cups are removed.
 This model was studied using the RF Microwave module so that the relative intensity could be inferred.
-Using the open-ended geometry no clear advantage we established in using COMSOL as compared to using a simple line tracing method or calculating averaged trajectory.
-However for close or partially close geometry resonance condition arise that are difficult to predict.
-However the sensitivity of the resonant behavior to the geometry, frequency, and materials along with boundary conditions only emphasizes the need to have a reliable setup.
+For the interest of crude macroscopic dynamics for the open-ended geometry there is no clear advantage in using COMSOL as compared to using a simple line-tracing method or calculating averaged trajectories.
+However, for a closed or partially closed geometry, resonance conditions arise that are difficult to predict.
+The sensitivity of the resonant behavior to the geometry, frequency, and materials along with boundary conditions only emphasizes the need to have a reliable mapping to the realistic situation.
 The limitations in COMSOL 3D computations means that most of the time the resonant conditions is forming from the reduction of complexity and not really reflecting a physics situation.

 From this basic premise different geometries were designed just to test the general practicality of the simulations.
 First the structure at the end of the waveguide was eliminated and the geometry of the cavity itself was used to guide the microwave.
 Different end-caps were tested, such as flat disks and smaller hemispheres.
-Staggered cavity walls and multiple positions of the incoming waveguide have also been studied, but all variations use an aluminum cavity with some type of circular waveguide and two cups.
+Staggered cavity walls and multiple positions of the incoming waveguide have also been studied, all variations use an aluminum cavity with a circular waveguide and two cups.

 Another challenging parameter to simulate was the absorption properties of the material in the cups.
 At resonance the target material is expected to behave more like an absorber.
-Obtaining imperial information will be necessary so that the target material properties can be accurately represent to better simulate how much microwave passes though both cells at resonance.
+Obtaining empirical information will be necessary so that the target material properties can be accurately represented to better simulate how much microwave passes though both cells at resonance.
 In our initial tests, different materials were tested to find one that could be used for a stand in until this information can be obtained.
 Mica was found to be a good approximation for a target material which still allows some (10%) microwave at 140 GHz to pass through.
 The absorption in the cups can be seen in Figure 2.
 The figure depicts a 2D slice of the simulated area around the cups.
-The white tube to the right is the waveguide and the thin black outline shows the two target cells.
+The white tube to the right is the waveguide and the thin black outline (defined more by absorption spots) shows the two target cells.
 Notice that the region outside the cells indicate a complex pattern of microwaves but inside each cell is relatively homogeneous.
 The intensity in the image represents the electric field norm in (V/m).